usacognition/database-toolbox/README.md

 TiDB is a distributed SQL database.

+> [!Note]
-> **Note**: TiDB requires a custom tools configuration file.
+> TiDB requires a custom tools configuration file.
 Create a `tidb.yaml` file with your specific tools configuration.

 ### Docker Command